 Several types of workshops were initiated for residents on the Eastern Shore.
-These included information sessions to make people aware of the features and best use of the web site, and short courses on entrepreneurship.
+These included information sessions to make people aware of the features and best use of the web site and short courses focusing on entrepreneurship.
 The workshops for those interested in starting a business or improving the stability of an existing business were offered by VCE in cooperation with other agencies.
-Most served residents in both Accomack and Northampton Counties.
+Most served residents in both Northampton and Accomack Counties.